ovodev/ovodev.github.io/_posts/2019-06-09-Install-WSL-On-WindowsServer.md

 title: Install Windows Subsystem for Linux on Windows Server
 ---

 Here's the steps that I have taken to install WSL.
-This is like a summary of the documentation that could be found on this [link](https://docs.microsoft.com/en-us/windows/wsl/install-on-server).
+This is also like a summary of the documentation that could be found on this [documentation](https://docs.microsoft.com/en-us/windows/wsl/install-on-server).

 1. Enable Windows Subsystem for Linux on your device
 ```PowerShell